bungle/awesome-resty/README.md

 * [lua-resty-fileinfo](https://github.com/bungle/lua-resty-fileinfo) — LuaJIT FFI bindings to libmagic, magic number recognition library - tries to determine file types
 * [lua-resty-taglib](https://github.com/bungle/lua-resty-taglib) - LuaJIT FFI bindings for TagLib - An Audio Meta-Data Library
 * [lua-resty-uuid](https://github.com/bungle/lua-resty-uuid) — LuaJIT FFI bindings for libuuid, a DCE compatible Universally Unique Identifier library

+#### Date and Time

+These libraries are not build to using `lua-nginx-module`s date time functions like [`ngx.today`](https://github.com/openresty/lua-nginx-module#ngxtoday), [`ngx.time`](https://github.com/openresty/lua-nginx-module#ngxtime), [`ngx.now`](https://github.com/openresty/lua-nginx-module#ngxnow), [`ngx.localtime`](https://github.com/openresty/lua-nginx-module#ngxlocaltime), or [`ngx.utctime`](https://github.com/openresty/lua-nginx-module#ngxlocaltime), but they may still come handy.
+At some point we may need a more "official" time library for OpenResty.

+* [luatz](https://github.com/daurnimator/luatz) — A Lua library for time and date manipulation
+* [SciLua Time Library](http://scilua.org/time.html) — Library for the manipulation of dates and periods according to the Gregorian calendar, i.e. the internationally accepted calendar for most uses

 #### Compression